sourcegraph/handbook/content/engineering/continuous_releasability.md

 Feature flags achieve 2 things:

-* They allow us to maintain the Continuous Releasability Contract while still merging big features into `master` (disabled behind the feature flag) before they are fully tested.
+* They allow us to maintain the Continuous Releasability Contract while still merging big features into `main` (disabled behind the feature flag) before they are fully tested.
 This is useful if a feature needs to be deployed to a dogfood instance or beta-tested before being deemed release-ready.
 * They give us a quick mechanism to disable features if a feature inadvertently breaks the